All blocks/courses in the Foundations Phase are graded as Pass/Fail.

 - These tests will take place in the anatomy lab.
 Students will answer questions about the location and function of various anatomic structures.

-As per the Foundations Phase Attendance and Absentee Policy, students must be present for scheduled examinations (including anatomy pin tests) except in the event of personal illness or personal/family emergencies.
+As per the Foundations Exam Reschedule Policy, students may reschedule exams for personal illness or personal/family emergencies.
 Permission must be granted for rescheduling an exam.
 More details can be found at the link above.

 - Immediately following assessments, students are shown a preliminary score.
 They are allowed to briefly view the exam questions, along with the correct answer and rationales, in a secure environment.